mgm79/cuRnet/README.md

 ## Example: reading networks from a CSV file

 Dataframe objects to be used as input for **cuRnet** can be built from values stored in a textual CSV file.
 The following example shows how to do it.
-<br><br>

 The input file *my_file.csv* is a CSV file having 3 columns named *from*, *to* and *score*.<br>
 The first line of the CSV file is an header reporting column names.<br>
 Identifires of vertices are represented as characters, and score must be positive values.<br>